How to buy second-hand or refurbished mobile phone

 You receive whatever sort of warranty the retailer offers as standard, plus basic protection from the Consumer Rights Act 2015.
 You still have a 30-day right to reject if the phone isn't as described, fit for purpose or of satisfactory quality.
 If you discover a fault within the first six months, it is up to the retailer to prove it wasn't there at the point of sale.

-You also may be covered by the manufacturer warranty.
-For example, if you purchase a 2017 Samsung handset that comes with a two-year warranty, you would be covered by it until 2019 - even if you are its second owner.
+You also may be covered by the manufacturer warranty, even if you are not the original owner.
 Manufacturer warranties do not renew when the item changes hands.

 If you buy second-hand from a private seller